shengj1ang/READMEs/README.md

 - The design can be adapted to other regions with minimal modification

 ---

-## 12. Core Algorithms
+## 12. Core Algorithms (Condensed)

-This project relies on a set of robust, lightweight algorithms designed to run efficiently on a microcontroller while remaining accurate over long periods of time.
+This project uses a small set of efficient, deterministic algorithms designed for long-term accuracy on a resource-constrained microcontroller.
+All algorithms operate using integer arithmetic and interrupt-driven events.

 ---

-### 12.1 Ambient Light Detection Algorithm
+### 12.1 Ambient Light Detection

-**Purpose:**
-Determine whether it is currently day or night using an LDR.

-**Method:**
-- The LDR output is sampled periodically using a comparator or ADC
-- A predefined threshold distinguishes bright (day) from dark (night) conditions
-- Stable sampling avoids rapid switching at dawn and dusk

-**Result:**
+Ambient light is measured using an LDR sampled via ADC/comparator hardware.
+A fixed threshold distinguishes day from night, with stable edge detection to avoid rapid toggling at dawn and dusk.

+- Day → light forced OFF
-- Night detected: light is allowed to turn ON (subject to time rules)
+- Night → light allowed ON (subject to time rules)
-- Day detected: light is forced OFF

 ---

-### 12.2 Real-Time Clock (RTC) Algorithm
+### 12.2 Internal Real-Time Clock

-**Purpose:**
+Time is maintained entirely in software using a hardware timer interrupt.
+Each minute tick updates seconds, minutes, hours, and calendar date, including correct month lengths and leap years.

-Maintain accurate time without an external RTC module.
+The clock runs continuously without an external RTC.

-**Method:**
-- A hardware timer generates periodic interrupts
-- On each interrupt:
-- Seconds are incremented
-- Overflow propagates to minutes, hours, and days
-- Date tracking includes leap year and month length handling

-**Result:**
-- A continuously running internal clock
-- Current time always available for display and control

 ---

-### 12.3 Binary Hour Display Algorithm
+### 12.3 Binary Hour Display

-**Purpose:**
-Display the current hour of the day in binary on an LED array.
+The current hour (0–23) is displayed in binary on an LED array.

-**Method:**
-- The hour value (0–23) is masked bit-by-bit
-- Each bit controls a corresponding LED
-- LEDs update whenever the hour changes

-**Example:**
-Hour = 13 → Binary = 01101
-**Result:**
-- Simple and hardware-efficient time visualization
+Each bit of the hour value directly drives one LED, updating only when the hour changes.

 ---

-### 12.4 Energy-Saving Time Window Algorithm
+### 12.4 Energy-Saving Time Window

-**Purpose:**
-Reduce unnecessary lighting during low-activity hours.

-**Method:**
-- The current hour is checked during each control cycle
-- Between 01:00 and 05:00:
-  - Light output is forced OFF regardless of ambient light
+To reduce unnecessary power usage, the lamp output is forced OFF between approximately 01:00 and 05:00, regardless of ambient light conditions.
-- Outside this window:
-  - Light behavior depends on LDR input
+Outside this window, lamp behavior depends solely on day/night detection.

-**Result:**
-- Reduced energy consumption
-- Predictable and policy-driven behavior

 ---

-### 12.5 Daylight Saving Time Adjustment Algorithm
+### 12.5 Daylight Saving Time (UK)

-**Purpose:**
-Automatically adjust the system clock according to UK DST rules.

-**Method:**
-- Tracks the current date and day of the week
-- DST transitions occur on:
+UK daylight saving rules are handled automatically in software:

-  - Last Sunday of March (clock moves forward one hour)
+- Clock moves forward on the last Sunday of March
-  - Last Sunday of October (clock moves backward one hour)
+- Clock moves backward on the last Sunday of October
-- Leap years are handled correctly

-**Result:**
-- Fully automatic DST handling
-- No user intervention required
+Transition dates are computed dynamically each year, with leap years handled correctly.

 ---

-### 12.6 Solar Synchronisation Algorithm
+### 12.6 Solar Synchronisation and Drift Correction

-**Purpose:**
-Prevent long-term clock drift and maintain alignment with solar time.

-**Method:**
-- Sunrise and sunset are inferred from LDR transitions
+Sunrise and sunset events are inferred from LDR transitions.
-- The midpoint between dusk and dawn approximates solar midnight or noon
+The midpoint between these events is used to estimate solar noon, which is compared to a modeled solar noon value.
-- Small corrective adjustments are applied when drift is detected
-- Seasonal day length variation provides time-of-year context

-**Result:**
-- Indefinite long-term accuracy
-- Synchronisation with the sun rather than a perfect oscillator
+A bounded moving-average correction is applied gradually to prevent long-term clock drift while avoiding instability from daily noise.

 ---

-### 12.7 Testing Acceleration Algorithm
+### 12.7 Accelerated Testing Mode

-**Purpose:**
-Enable rapid testing without waiting for real-time day cycles.

-**Method:**
-- A compile-time `#define` scales timer intervals
+A compile-time testing mode scales timer intervals so that simulated time passes faster (e.g. one second represents one hour).
-- In testing mode:
-  - One second represents one hour
-- All control logic remains unchanged
+All control logic remains identical between testing and real-time operation.

-**Result:**
-- Fast debugging and validation
-- Identical logic in testing and deployment builds

 ## Efficiency Highlights